rte-france/Transmission-Reliability-Margin-Algorithm/doc/algorithm.md

 We assume that the IDs of each network element remains the same between the market-based network and the real time snapshot.
 > This simple behavior might change later.

+#### Crac alignment

+We apply each network action that has been applied to the real time snapshot to the market-based network.
+> We ignore the usage rules of the network actions.

 #### PST alignment